 Seven Pleckgate High School will be trained as Anne Frank Ambassadors to look at the past – and take it into the future.

-The Anne Frank Trust came to Pleckgate earlier in the year to train 30 Year Eight students to be guides for the Anne Frank Exhibition which is held in the school every year.
+The Anne Frank Trust came to Pleckgate earlier in the year to train 30 Year Eight pupils to be guides for the Anne Frank Exhibition which is held in the school every year.

-Jewish student Anne wrote a now famous diary while in hiding in Germany during the Second World War, before she died in a concentration camp.
+Jewish pupil Anne wrote a now famous diary while in hiding in Germany during the Second World War, before she died in a concentration camp.

-After this students were invited to apply to become an Anne Frank Ambassadors and those selected attended a workshop with the Anne Frank Trust at Blackburn Town Hall along with students from St Bede’s and Teehaudal Girls School with Darwen Vale and Blackburn Central also involved.
+After this pupils were invited to apply to become an Anne Frank Ambassadors and those selected attended a workshop with the Anne Frank Trust at Blackburn Town Hall along with pupils from St Bede’s and Teehaudal Girls School with Darwen Vale and Blackburn Central also involved.

 “Out of all the applications we chose seven pupils to attend the training,” said Pleckgate High School Religious Studies teacher Jenny Savage.